anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

     pub value: Option<String>,
 }
 ```
-The parser generate the AST by creating nodes for each construct in the source code.
+The parser generates the AST by creating nodes for each construct in the source code.
 For example, a function call might be represented as a node with the type `FunctionCall`, and its children would be the arguments passed to the function and the function name.

 In our example, the AST for the entire program would look something like this: